Generic name: eltrombopag [ el-TROM-boe-pag ]

 What is eltrombopag?

-Eltrombopag is used to prevent bleeding episodes in adults and children age 1 year and older, who have chronic immune thrombocytopenic purpura (ITP), a bleeding condition caused by a lack of platelets in the blood. eltrombopag is for use in adults and children who are at least 1 year old, after other medicines have been tried without success.
+Eltrombopag is used to prevent bleeding episodes in adults and children age 1 year and older, who have chronic immune thrombocytopenic purpura (ITP).
+ITP is a bleeding condition caused by a lack of platelets in the blood.